Enumeration of three quadrant walks with small steps and walks on other M-quadrant cones: Integral expressions for walks in the three-quadrant cone

 In order to solve the functional equations in Theorem \ref{thm:PH_PV_characterisation}, we will introduce an explicit elliptic function $W(z)$ with periods $\pi$ and $2\pi\tau-2\gamma$, as this will be related to ${B}(z)$ due to \eqref{eq:PH_qdiff}.
-We will define $W(z)$ using the Jacobi theta function $\th(z,\tau)$ defined in \eqref{eq:theta_definition}. \begin{Definition} We define the function $W(z)$ by where $\omega_{c}$ is given by
+We will define $W(z)$ using the Jacobi theta function $\th(z,\tau)$ defined in \eqref{eq:theta_definition}, and we will use the parameters $x_c,\delta,\epsilon$ from Proposition \ref{prop:th_param}, which depend on $t$ but not on $z$. \begin{Definition} We define the function $W(z)$ by where $\omega_{c}$ is given by

 unless $2\delta+\gamma\in\pi\tau+\pi\mathbb{Z}$, in which case the numerator and denominator are both $0$ so we define

 \end{Definition}

 In the following proposition we show a number of properties of $W(z)$ which will be useful in relating it to ${A}(z)$, ${B}(z)$ and $F$: